-- Sports activities: Competitors in contact sports such as boxing, wrestling, football, ice hockey, or hockey might experience significant stretching at neck while colliding with other participants.
+- Sports activities: Competitors in contact sports such as boxing, wrestling, football, ice hockey, or hockey might experience significant stretching at the neck while colliding with other participants.
 You may get a disastrous brachial plexus injury from a fall.
-This sudden and powerful blow to the neck and shoulder might result in an unfavorable consequence such as brachial plexus damage.
+This sudden and powerful blow to the neck and shoulder might result in unfavorable consequences such as brachial plexus damage.

 - Traumatic accidents: Any type of traumatic event can harm the brachial plexus.
 Motorcycle accidents, bicycle accidents, slips and falls, automobile accidents, and even gunshots can cause nerve damage.

 - Surgeries: When procedures on the neck or shoulder are performed, the brachial plexus nerves may be inadvertently injured.
 In rare circumstances, surgical scars can thicken and injure the brachial plexus.

 - Laceration and gun shot: The cut or laceration with a knife or razor would cut the brachial plexus nerves partially or completely.
 Such torsions would cut down the transmission of nerve impulses from reaching the brain.
 This may end up in loss of sensation or movement.
 When the bullet pierces through the shoulder, it can damage the brachial plexus.

 The symptoms of a brachial plexus nerve injury differ depending on the nerve and the side of the damage.
 Brachial plexus injury symptoms are pain, weakness or numbness, loss of feeling, and loss of movement in the arm from the neck.
 The protracted agony caused by brachial plexus avulsion (full nerve root torsion) would be unbearable.
 The more intense pain would result from injuries closer to the cervical spine.
 The most severe injuries will result in upper-extremity paralysis.